monkoose/fzf-hoogle.vim/README.md

 `:Hoogle` or append it with initial search like `:Hoogle >>=`.

+To open fzf window in a new fullscreen tab just append command with exclamation mark `:Hoogle!`

 If you don't know how to properly search with hoogle, then look at the [hoogle documentation](https://github.com/ndmitchell/hoogle#searches).

 **Inside fzf window**